Auckland

 Bay of Islands

-The Bay of Islands are in the sub tropical North of NZ and are steeped in history and natural beauty.
-A great place for fishing, diving, swimming with dolphins and many other water based activities.
-The main towns include Paihia, Kerikeri, Russell and Waitangi where the Treaty of Waitangi was signed between Maori and Great Britain in 1840.
+The Bay of Islands motel's are set in the sub tropical North of NZ.
+A great place for fishing, diving, swimming with the dolphins & sightseeing.
+The main towns include Paihia, Kerikeri, Russell and Waitangi where the Treaty of Waitangi was signed between Maori and Britain in 1840.
+With so many things to see & do you should allow at least a week when booking your motels in The Bay Of Islands.

 Coromandel Peninsula